The Shenandoah Valley Quilters Guild celebrated its 25th anniversary in January 2012. Read on to find out how our group got its start . . .

 - Dorothy Burks Williams and her husband retired from Illinois to their farm in the Shenandoah Valley of Virginia.
 Her first activity was to find a quilt guild.

 - On Saturday, January 25, 1987, between two record-breaking snowstorms, nine enthusiastic women met and our Guild was born.
 Besides Dorothy, the charter members were Eleanor Canter, Guadalupe Cline, Sue Hodges, Barbara Johnson, Beryl Lawson, Paula Tehlewitz, Elsie Terry and Terry Wessel.

 - In February, Mary Beery, quilt teacher from the Clothes Line (now Patchwork Plus) fabric store in Dayton, was the speaker and 70 people arrived to overfill the Library room capacity of 50!

 - In March of the same year, we moved to a larger room at Mack Truck Company.
 In appreciation for the use of their room, we made a “Trip Around the World” wall hanging with an appliquéd bulldog.
-A bulldog is the logo for Mack Trucks.
-This quilt still hangs in their lobby.

 - Lisa McCumsey won the competition for a Guild logo and name tag.